Secret Number: 2022–2023: Denise's departure, Doomchita, and Japanese debut

-2024–present : US debut tour, first solo concert, members' departure and lineup changes
+2024–present: US debut tour, first solo concert, members' departure and lineup changes

 In early 2024, Secret Number announced their debut concert tour in the United States through Studio PAV as promoter titled Unlock.
 They visited eight cities chosen by polls, starting from Chicago on July 26, 2024, and ending in Los Angeles on August 10.
 On September 28, 2024, Vine Entertainment collaborated with Chan Entertainment and Tiptip as promoters to hold their first solo concert titled Passworld in Indonesia, which was held at Tennis Indoor Senayan, Jakarta.

 On April 2, 2025, Léa left the group after contract expiration.
 The next day, three other members Dita, Jinny, and Minji also left the group after the contract expired.

 On August 14, 2025, Ebin, Min C, Dinda, and Nabi officially joined the group.
 On August 8, 2025, the group dropped a "coming soon" teaser on their official social media channels, hinting at their upcoming comeback.

 On August 12, 2025, it was announced that the group would be releasing their eighth single album "Don't Touch" on August 19.

+On December 11, 2025, Soodam exited the group after contract expiration.
+She was the final member of the original lineup to do so, leaving it with no founding members.

+On April 8, 2026, Zuu exited the group following her contract expiration.